csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

-# Parallelizing the Game of Life with OpenMP
+# Parallelizing the Game of Life with OpenMP and Randomness

 Libby Shoop,  Macalester College